2017–18 UConn Huskies women's basketball team: South Carolina

 Facing the defending national champions is always an anticipated game, even when you are currently ranked number one in the nation.
 Adding the expected capacity crowd of 18,000 which showed up to cheer on the Gamecocks, and this game had the potential of being a close game.
 Crystal Dangerfield the starting point guard for UConn was also looking forward to playing against a former teammate Tyasha Harris.
 Both played on the FIBA U-19 World Cup in Udine, Italy, where they help the USA bring home the silver medal.

-South Carolina scored the first basket of the game, but the Huskies responded with a 13 – 2 run, to pull out to a 24 – 16 lead at the end of the first quarter.
-That the Huskies really poured it on going on a 17 – two run to extend the lead to 23 points.
+South Carolina scored the first basket of the game, but the Huskies responded with a 13–2 run, to pull out to a 24–16 lead at the end of the first quarter.
+That the Huskies really poured it on going on a 17–two run to extend the lead to 23 points.
 While the crowd was heavily weighted in favor of South Carolina fans, UConn fans were able to make their cheers heard over the silence of the Gamecock fans.
-The second half is largely more of the same, save a brief 12 – zero run by the South Carolina team but UConn responded and South Carolina never got close of the 24 points the remainder of the game, with UConn winning 83–58.
+The second half is largely more of the same, save a brief 12–0 run by the South Carolina team but UConn responded and South Carolina never got close of the 24 points the remainder of the game, with UConn winning 83–58.

 Cincinnati

 Following the decisive win over South Carolina, Connecticut returned to conference play against Cincinnati at home.
-The team started slowly, down 11–9 in early going before going on a 23 – 0 run to end the quarter.
+The team started slowly, down 11–9 in early going before going on a 23–0 run to end the quarter.
 The game was never close again, as all five Huskies starters scored in double digits with both Stevens and Williams recording double doubles.
-The team hit 56.5% of the field-goal attempts and went on to win easily 106 – 65.
+The team hit 56.5% of the field-goal attempts and went on to win easily 106–65.

 UCF

 The Huskies were ahead 21–4 at the end of the first quarter.
 Although UConn would extend the lead in the second quarter, Central Florida outscored Connecticut in the second half.
-UConn would end up with the win 55 – 37, 55 points is the fewest points scored by the team in six years.
+UConn would end up with the win 55–37, 55 points is the fewest points scored by the team in six years.

 Wichita State

 UConn's game against Wichita State was the first ever meeting between the two opponents.
 Wichita State had switched from the Missouri Valley conference to the American Athletic Conference in the previous year.
 The last time Connecticut lost to a first-time opponent was in 1996, before any of the current players were born.
 However, despite the history, the Shockers were not quite prepared for the Huskies.
 UConn scored seven points before Wichita State even took a shot, and tightest school record with 41 points in the first quarter.
 They hit 71.6% of their field goal attempts which was the third best in history and ended up with their 87th consecutive win against a first-time opponent.
-The final score was 124 – 43.
+The final score was 124–43.
 Collier scored 26 points on 11 for 13 shooting.